ms-iot/content/OnBoardLED.md

 ---

 # On Board LED
-Learn how to toggle the GP Led on the Galileo on and off.
+Learn how to toggle the on-board LED on the Galileo on and off.

 # Create a new project
 Create a new project from the template and replace the existing code in main.cpp with the following code: